 This trivial variant, suggested in [10], only differs from LDGM by the fact that the I{n-k} matrix is replaced by a "staircase matrix" of the same size.
 This small variation affects neither encoding, which remains a simple and highly efficient process, nor decoding, which follows the same algorithm.
-But this simple variation largely improves the FEC code efficiency as we have shown in [16].
+But this simple variation largely improves the FEC code efficiency.